 Prepare with Us

 These LPN responsibilities may sound extensive, but our programs will leave you prepared to tackle them all with confidence.
-Our practical nursing program in Philadelphia, Cherry Hill, and Egg Harbor Township is approved by the PA State Board of Nursing and the NJ State Board of Nursing, respectively, to offer the curriculum and hands-on experience you need to succeed as an LPN.
+Our practical nursing program in Philadelphia, PA, Egg Harbor Township, NJ, and Cherry Hill, NJ is approved by the PA State Board of Nursing and the NJ State Board of Nursing, respectively, to offer the curriculum and hands-on experience you need to succeed as an LPN.
 To learn more, contact Prism Career Institute today.